bwogit/CI_PP4_Caiman_Cove/README.md

 The choice of a dark background for the website draws inspiration from the allure of a luxurious jewelry box's dark material.
 This carefully selected color scheme serves to elevate the visual presentation of the website's content, especially the high-quality images of exquisite dishes and captivating ambiances.
 By embracing the dark backdrop, the website aims to create a sense of opulence and sophistication, mirroring the lavishness associated with the Caribbean Cove's culinary offerings

+### Fonts

+ The fonts selected were from Google Fonts, Montserrat wits sans-serif as a backup font.

+### Structure

+#### Website pages
+The website design prioritizes user freindliness, featuring a top navigation bar for seamless navigation and a hamburger menu button for smaller screens.
+This ensures an intuitive user experience across devices.

+Prominently featured in the footer are essential social media links, enabling users to engage with the business across various platforms.
+This strategic inclusion enhances the business's online presence, garnering followers, likes, and shares.

+- Are featured the following pages:
+ - A dynamic homepage with intuitive cards for table booking and menu exploration.
+ - A comprehensive food menu, thoughtfully sorted into starters, mains, and desserts, showcasing the rich array of culinary offerings.
+ - An expansive drinks menu categorized by type, presenting a diverse selection of available beverages.
+ - An engaging blog section, thoughtfully paginated, where authorized users share insights and experiences.
+ - Detailed blog expansion offers users an opportunity to delve into selected content, with logged-in users contributing moderated comments.
+ - The user-friendly booking page empowers registered users to effortlessly secure a table by specifying guest count, date, time, and desired table location.
+ - The "My Bookings" section conveniently displays users' active reservations, automatically expiring past bookings.
+ - The edit booking feature allows users to adapt reservation details, including date, time, table, and guest count.
+ - The cancel booking option permits hassle-free reservation cancellation, removing bookings from the database.
+ - The "Contact Us" page facilitates user communication via DM for registered users, or via the provided email, phone number, or physical  address.
+ - The seamless "Login" and "Logout" functionality enables users to access booking features and reservation management.
+ - The registration process empowers users to create accounts, facilitating access to the booking system.
+ - A polished "404 Error" page elegantly addresses any encountered errors.